 This is the simplest answer to, “What is luxury?”
 It also may be the least important one.
-Expense alone doesn't form luxury brand identity.
+The expense alone doesn't form a luxury brand identity.
 Remember that people are far-readier to dismiss a brand as an overpriced version of what they'd buy otherwise.
 That doesn't equate to luxury in their minds.
 You have to offer more.

 2. Quality of Make

 Now we're getting somewhere.
 Luxury products will tend to do more, be made of higher-grade materials, and last longer than their competition.
 The touch of authentic craftsmanship is second to none for luxury brands.
 Customers desire products and services done by top professionals with the highest quality.
 This can often be immediately recognizable, which sets luxury brands apart.
 If any of these is disproved in the minds of your target customers, the perception of your brand can slip from “luxury” to “scam” overnight.

 Luxury is a statement of identity.
 It's rarer, so being seen with a luxury brand identifies you in a way that's separate from more common items.
 The look of a luxury item should communicate its stature and uniqueness.
-Customers long to identify with brands who celebrate their own sophistication with excellent design and aesthetics.
+Customers long to identify with brands that celebrate their own sophistication with excellent design and aesthetics.
 The aesthetic a luxury brand presents should communicate the quality underlying it.